 Additive credits courses do not count toward any degree requirements.
 Additive credits include most co-op/internship courses, which will not count towards enrollment for financial aid eligibility.

-All financial aid awards are made in accordance with two criteria: demonstrated financial need and the student’s ability to maintain satisfactory academic progress.
+All financial aid awards are made in accordance with three criteria: demonstrated financial need, the student’s ability to maintain satisfactory academic progress and availability of funds.
 Completed files are processed on a first-come, first-served basis.
 A financial aid file is complete only after the following documents or information have been received:

 - A completed FAFSA on file with the U.S. Department of Education.
 The processed FAFSA must be valid and have the University of Michigan-Dearborn school code (002326) listed so that OFAS can obtain the results electronically.